 - Critical Illness Cover (CIC) in the aggregator market.
 CTM only.

 - Life cover in the IFA market.
 Abbreviated treatment.

 For each of 1-3 we ask three questions:

 - Who’s top?
 We find the companies quoting the cheapest price, splitting the results by distribution channel, product (level and decreasing term) and smoker status.

 - Who’s too cold?
 Some companies are rarely top.
 Are they “there or thereabouts” or are they consistently off the pace?
 How often do they occupy a top 3 position?

 - Who’s too hot?
 To what extent do top position companies undercut their lower ranked peers?
 Some companies are consistently “too hot” – they leave significant money on the table.

-Goldilocks Pricing: Executive summary
+Goldilocks Pricing: summary

 The report (and this summary) uses the abbreviation BGL3 for the group of three companies Beagle Street, Budget Life and Virgin Money; the pricing for all three is carried out by Beagle Street.